haosulab/ManiSkill/docs/source/user_guide/getting_started/macos_install.md

 ## Testing the Installation

-To check your installation is working you can run
+To check your installation is working you can first run the hello world example:

 ```
 python -m sapien.example.hello_world